 Hospitality & Food

 Hospitality and food industries go hand in hand.
-When individuals participate in food-related activities, they foster better intercultural understanding.
+The social impact of diversity in Australia is that when individuals participate in food-related activities, they foster better intercultural understanding.
 Likewise, a fine blend of ethnic cuisines and restaurants boosts the hospitality sector.
 From roasted lamb to sausages and sizzlers and bushfood to meat pie, you name it, they have it.

 Small Businesses